mikerochip/unity-websocket/README.md

 ## Error Messages

 **NOTE: These are just error messages, not states.
-See the State Management section.**
+See the State Querying section.**

 Error messages are generally derived from platform-specific WebSocket errors.